Was your online experience interrupted by an annoying 403 error?

 - To clear your cache in Google Chrome, click the three dots icon in the top right of your browser window, then go to More Tools > Clear browsing data.
 Alternatively, use the hotkey combination: CTRL + SHIFT + DEL.
 Select “Cached images and files” and choose the time frame (e.g., last 24 hours) from the Time Range field.
 Click “Clear data” to empty the cache.

 - For more advanced data removal, go to the Advanced tab in the Clear browsing data window.
 You can choose to clear passwords, autofill form data, site settings, and hosted app data.
 Click “Clear Data” when done.

 - Google Chrome also offers different paths to access the Clear Browsing Data window.
 You can find it in Chrome Settings > Privacy and Security or directly by clicking the Clear Browsing Data button.
 Additionally, you can manage cookies by going to Cookies and Other Site Data settings.

 - To automate cache clearing, explore the option to clear cookies and site data when you close all windows.
 You can also manually manage cache items by accessing “See All Cookies and Site Data.”
 There, you can allow, block, or clear cookies for specific sites.

 2. Rollback to a Running Version From Your Hosting Backup

 If your hosting provider offers an application or server-level backup, you can revert the changes and roll back to the previous running version.
 Reverting to the last working version can help you bypass the 403 error.

-For example, your website worked fine on August 31 but stopped on September 1.
-In that case, you can go back to the previous working version with a few clicks.
+For example, your website worked fine on August 2nd but stopped on September 1st.
+In that case, you can return to the previous working version with a few clicks.